SJ23 Tech Tip F10, (Updated 2022-07-02)

 access!
 I'm hesitant to remove the horns because I use them to attach the

-jib sleeve zipper line to.
+jib sleeve zipper pull line to.

 - NOTE - Regardless of